Free Case Evaluation

 Malnutrition and dehydration are common problems in nursing homes.
 Residents rely on nursing homes and staff to nourish them properly.
 They simply cannot walk to the refrigerator and make their own meals.
 While nursing homes are required to have proper cooking and food facilities, and to train their staff on the care of patients, too many nursing homes fail or neglect to feed their residents regular and healthy meals.

 Our South Carolina nursing home malnutrition lawyers know why residents are not fed properly and determine how and why the abuse or neglect occurred.
 We know what signs of malnutrition and dehydration to look for, the appropriate medical treatments, and the medical problems that can arise.
 Proper nutrition and hydration is essential.
 Every nursing home knows it is one of their prime duties.
-McGowan, Hood & Felder, LLC, holds nursing homes that do not nourish their patients responsible for their neglect and abuse.
+McGowan, Hood, Felder & Phillips, LLC, holds nursing homes that do not nourish their patients responsible for their neglect and abuse.

 Signs of malnutrition and dehydration